osmandkitay/AshaChess/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
 See the LICENSE file for details.